moatboy/moatboy.github.io/docs/APH.md

     * After-tax cost of debt = 7.20% * (1 - 0.25) = 5.40%
     * Target capital structure: 44.8% Debt/55.2% Equity (Market value-based)
     * WACC = 0.448 * 5.40% + 0.552 * 10.77% = 8.42%
+{: .note }
 * **Reinvestment Rate:** This is computed using the formula: Reinvestment Rate = Growth Rate / ROIC.
 This has been decreasing over time as growth has slowed for the company.
-It is assumed to trend from 115.7% in year 1 to 10% in year 10 and the perpetuity.  {: .note}
+It is assumed to trend from 115.7% in year 1 to 10% in year 10 and the perpetuity.
 **Calculations:**

 <br>